-The University of Western Ontario (UWO) has recently changed their name to Western University (yet still UWO).
+The University of Western Ontario (UWO) has recently changed its name to Western University (yet still UWO).
 How did they decide on the new name?
 They started with the wrong question.
-They did a survey where they asked the students “What do you call the school?” and overwhelmingly the students answered “Western”.
-With that little information, they said “that’s it, we’re changing the name to Western University”.
+They did a survey where they asked the students, “What do you call the school?” and overwhelmingly, the students answered “Western.”
+With that little information, they said: “that’s it, we’re changing the name to Western University.”
 Well, not quite, but sort of.
 The legal name and the diplomas still say University of Western Ontario.
-And if you go to uwo.com you can read about Western University.
+Moreover, if you go to uwo.com, you can read about Western University.

 The real question they should have asked was: “Do you want to change the name of your school?”
 Just because we like to call it Western, doesn’t mean we want to change the name.
-I grew up with a friend who we called “Bubba” who is now a lawyer and goes by the name James.
+I grew up with a friend whom we called “Bubba” who is now a lawyer and goes by the name James.
 He doesn’t have “Bubba” on his business card.
-The point being: just because people called it “Western” doesn’t mean you have to change the name of a 125 year old institution.
+The point is: just because people called it “Western” doesn’t mean you have to change the name of a 125-year-old institution.
 Yes, you can put “Western” on the sweatshirts you sell or the Football Jersey’s.
-Yes, people will still answer “Western” when you ask them “where do you go to school?”
+Yes, people will still answer “Western” when you ask them, “where do you go to school?”

 Richard Ivey Becomes Ivey